ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

-# medical cost predictions
+# medical cost predictions & insurance fraud detection

-optimal way to predict medical cost of patients based on their historical data such as age,gender children, smoking habits and their region of live. of course this is regression problem so linear, non-linear and ensemble methods are used to choose best model to make prediction with less variance and with higher accuracy possible.
+optimal way to predict medical cost of patients based on their historical data such as age,gender children, smoking habits and their region of live. of course this is regression problem so linear, non-linear and ensemble methods are used to choose best model to make prediction with less variance and with higher accuracy possible. fraud detection devide to parts based on ethir patient admit to hospital or OPD. fraud detection is a binary classification task.

 ## Data quality

 before apply any modeling algorithm or before do any changes to data examine basic assumption with 4-plots, which are:
+(almost every feature of fraud detection data are categorical 4-plots are use on numerical data)

 - **Fixed Location:**
   If the fixed location assumption holds, then the run sequence plot will be flat and non-drifting.